rohitm/siena/README.md

   IF (security's simple moving average crossover is breached AND momentum is trending DOWN) THEN sell security FOR all held positions

+RULE compute momentum
+  IF (security's long term moving average IS GREATER THAN security's short term moving average) THEN momentum is trending DOWN

+RULE compute momentum
+  IF (security's long term moving average IS LESSER THAN security's short term moving average) THEN momentum is trending UP

+RULE detect crossover
+  IF (security's momentum went from (UP to DOWN) OR (DOWN TO UP) THEN crossoever has breached

 RULE fetch account balance
   IF (any security is sold OR bought)
   THEN get account balance.